Is Live-in Care Better than a Care Home?

 4 – Ease

-Moving homes is hard.
-It’s a strain that your mind and body could probably do without.
-Not only does this easy alternative make the transition into care much easier, but it also offers peace of mind for both customers and their families.
+Moving is hard.
+It’s a strain that your mind and body could do without.
+Not only does our live-in care service make the transition into care a little bit easier, but it also offers peace of mind for both you and your family.

 5 – Community

 If you’ve lived in your current home for quite some time, you probably have a few traditions you enjoy around the neighbourhood.
-You may have friends and family close by, or even social groups and classes.
+You might have friends and family close by, or even social groups and classes that you like to attend.
 The downfall of moving into a care home is that you also have to move away from all the connections you’ve created within your community.

-However, with live-in care you can keep up with all those great community events and socials that you enjoy, making it that much easier to remain in control of your life.
+That's also where live-in care can often be a much easier transition.
+You can keep up with all those great community events and socials that you enjoy, making it that much easier to remain in control of your life.